Tom's Inflation Calculator

-Here's an index to more than 350 of Tom's articles in Microprocessor Report, the insider's guide to microprocessor hardware.
+Here's an index to more than 350 of Tom's articles in Microprocessor Report and Networking Report, the insider's guides to microprocessors and networking semiconductors.
 Learn about embedded processors, microcontrollers, digital-signal processors, and related topics.
 (TechInsights subscription required to read most articles.)

 Test Your Java Security

 How safe is your system from hostile Java applets?
 Find out with JSecure, one of Tom's free applets.
 JSecure harmlessly tests the security manager of your Web browser or applet viewer by trying to access information from your computer's operating system and hard disk.
 Try it today!

 Here is an index to more than 180 of Tom's computer articles from BYTE Magazine published from 1992 to 1998.
 (BYTE ceased publication with the July 1998 issue.)
 All of my articles are available online and some include the original photographs and figures.

 And more stuff...

 - Tom's Mini Movie Reviews.
 Snappy reviews of recent movies, like those in the blue column at left.
 Reviews that scroll off the column land on the Mini Movie Reviews page.